railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Fully Pay*

 Select the proper option in the ``Payment Difference`` field, i.e. `Reconcile Payment` (you would use the `Keep Open` option if you want to claim the 5 EUR from the customer).
 The write-off amount is already proposed automatically, but you have to enter the `Counterpart Account` so that write-off entries can be generated by OpenERP.
 You can also enter a comment about the reconciliation (by default, Write-Off will be proposed).
+Then post your payment.

 .. note:: Analytic Accounts

     When you do analytic bookkeeping as well, you can enter an analytic account for the write-off too.

-In the case you want to keep the invoice open, do not check the :guilabel:`Full Reconcile` and simply leave the default ``Keep Open`` option.
-Then post your payment.

 This easy payment system also allows you to post a payment that you cannot directly attribute to a customer as an advance.